-As an established Ecommerce business, are you solely relying on your sales numbers to measure your overall success?
-To be able to improve your sales revenue, you must also track and measure your key performance indicators (or KPIs), which act like milestones to help any Ecommerce business achieve their sales and customer support objectives.
+As an established eCommerce business, are you solely relying on your sales numbers to measure your overall success?
+To be able to improve your sales revenue, you must also track and measure your key performance indicators (or KPIs), which act as milestones to help any e-commerce business achieve its sales and customer support objectives.

 Focusing on your crucial KPIs can indicate whether your online retail business is on track to meeting its goals and objectives, along with the changes you need to make to increase your customer base and revenues.

-This article outlines the top 10 KPIs that are applicable to any Ecommerce retail business.
+This article outlines the top 10 KPIs that apply to any e-commerce retail business.

 Sales Conversion Rate

-Sales conversion rate is the percentage of visitors on your Ecommerce website that go on to make a purchase.
+The sales conversion rate is the percentage of visitors on your eCommerce website that goes on to make a purchase.
 This metric is calculated by the number of sales divided by the number of visitors.
-The average conversion rate for most successful Ecommerce sites is between 1-2%.
+The average conversion rate for most successful E-commerce sites is between 1-2%.

 - Number of page views per visit